johnpinney/python_react/.ipynb_checkpoints/README-checkpoint.md

 A video giving installation instructions for different platforms is available here: http://swcarpentry.github.io/python-novice-gapminder/setup.html
 (You don’t need to download the data file mentioned on this page.)

-If you aren’t able to install Anaconda on your machine, an alternative is to work with JupyterLab online, using this link to the Binder resource:
+If you aren’t able to install Anaconda on your machine, an alternative is to work with JupyterLab online using this link to the Binder resource:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/johnpinney/python_react/main?urlpath=lab)